-- A delivery error can relate to a complete or partial consignment and is classified as: - Incorrect quantity of stock (either shortage or excess) - Mismatch between physical goods and the delivery paperwork. - Where the error is identified during the unloading process the delivery paperwork will be endorsed accordingly and the goods in team have the discretion to: - Accept All compliant goods but where the delivered quantity is less than the quantity advised on the delivery paperwork - Refuse Any goods that do not correspond to the delivery paperwork (excess quantity and incorrect NSN). - Where a delivery error is identified at the time of unloading, the delivery driver is to remain on site whilst the issue is investigated and the appropriate corrective action is - Any refused goods, at the time of delivery, must be removed from the site by the delivery vehicle. - In some instances, a delivery error may only be identified after unloading.
-In such cases you will be advised of the error within 5 business days of taking delivery. - Where an excess quantity of stock or an incorrect NSN has been delivered, a collection note will be raised for the future uplift of the goods.
+A delivery error can relate to a complete or partial consignment and is classified as:

+- Incorrect quantity of stock (either shortage or excess) - Mismatch between physical goods and the delivery paperwork.

+Where the error is identified during the unloading process the delivery paperwork will be endorsed accordingly and the goods in team have the discretion to:

+- Accept All compliant goods but where the delivered quantity is less than the quantity advised on the delivery paperwork - ▶ Refuse Any goods that do not correspond to the delivery paperwork (excess quantity and incorrect NSN).

+Where a delivery error is identified at the time of unloading, the delivery driver is to remain on site whilst the issue is investigated and the appropriate corrective action is taken.
+Any refused goods, at the time of delivery, must be removed from the site by the delivery vehicle.
+In some instances, a delivery error may only be identified after unloading.
+In such cases you will be advised of the error within 5 business days of taking delivery.
+Where an excess quantity of stock or an incorrect NSN has been delivered, a collection note will be raised for the future uplift of the goods.

-REFUSAL OF NON-CONFORMING PRODUCT
+REFUSAL OF NON- CONFORMING PRODUCT

-- A whole or partial consignment may be deemed as non-compliant because of: - Incorrect or missing delivery paperwork - Incorrect or missing labels and / or barcodes - Incorrect BBE dates or batch codes - Failed temperature check - Presentation of the goods or vehicle fails to comply to the requirements in this chapter - Incorrect pre-advised vehicle or driver security Information - Delivery driver is unable to present a valid photo-ID - Failure to comply with site rules or site health and safety guidelines - Damaged products or unsafe load. - Where goods are identified as non-compliant, the site has the right to refuse either all or part of the consignment: - Where non-conforming stock is identified at the time of delivery: - You will be advised of the issue by your Project Team or Lead IM or SC Manager, who is in contact with DFC and other Team Leidos buildinas - The site may decide to accept or refuse, depending upon nature of non-conformance The delivery driver must stay on-site until agreement is reached - All refused goods must be taken off-site by the delivery driver - The site will not hold any rejected stock for the suppliers' or the carriers' convenience.
+A whole or partial consignment may be deemed as non-compliant because of:

+- Incorrect or missing delivery paperwork - Incorrect or missing labels and / or barcodes - Incorrect BBE dates or batch codes - Failed temperature check - Presentation of the goods or vehicle fails to comply to the requirements in this chapter - Incorrect pre-advised vehicle or driver security Information - Delivery driver is unable to present a valid photo-ID - Failure to comply with site rules or site health and safety guidelines - Damaged products or unsafe load.